 I love being a part of both of these worlds.

-And I hope you are lucky enough to also have the opportunity to experience this connectedness in some way in your life.
+And I hope you are lucky enough to be able to experience this connectedness in some way in your life.